starvagrant/toh/toh.markdown/the_squid_introduces_the_minister.md

 "I'll be fine," Creed reassured.

-His father looked up from the paper, and said a non-commital, "Be well my boy," as if he hadn't believed a word.
+His father looked up from the paper, and said a non-committal, "Be well my boy," as if he hadn't believed a word.
 Jonathon climbed the stairs to the room and locked the door shut behind him.
 He had worked out one thing.
 Doubt seemed a shameful thing, an attitude in your head and expressed in private.
 He had confessed misgivings to two strangers, to blank and reflexive positions.
 It seemed faith was something you were to broadcast to the world, and doubt kept secret.
 Creed was in full swing doubt mode now, to the point of fleeing from his household's maintainer of faith, and he was lamenting the thought that he would at some point have to proclaim "Yes!
 I believe, oh I believe!" and not be able to do it convincingly.

 Jonathon turned on his lamp and wrote, "God had a plan, a plan where everyone believed everything."
 He erased the phrase instantly, but which after many minutes he put back on the page.
 He had promised himself that he would not give such simplistic motives in neither God nor the devil, but this phrase seemed to inspire the antagonism he was looking for.
 Satan would of course had some anti-plan.
 It all seemed too simplistic, and he didn't even have an attractive name for this against planness that Satan would have.
 To undo a plan was... sabotage.
 That was the word, and he could refer to his character now not as Satan, loaded as it was, but the Saboteur.
 At least, he thought, he had somewhat interesting rivals.
 The Planner and the Saboteur.